tongwu-msft/azure-rest-api-specs/api-index/index.md

 - authorization code grant, which can be used by both web and native clients, and uses an end-user's credentials for delegating resource access to the client application.
 - client credentials grant, which can only be used by web clients, and allows the client application to access resources directly using it's own credentials (provided at registration time).

-The first step is to add code to your client application to acquire an access token, which will prove your client application's authenticity and enable it to make subsequent REST API requests:
+If your client application will be calling a secured REST API, the first step is to add code to your client application to acquire an access token.
+This will serve as proof of your client application's authenticity and enable it to make secured REST API requests:

 1. See [X]() for instructions on adding the code required to authenticate with Azure AD and acquire an access token
 2. Construct an HTTP Authorization header